 Organise Your Wardrobe

 If your clothes spend more time on the floor than in your wardrobe, then you may need a better system for storing your clothes.
 First things first – get rid of anything that you don’t wear or don’t want any more.
 This should free up a lot of space.
 Then, think about how you can organise the space to make sure that you get the most out of it.
-Use thinner hangers to hang your clothes as this will free up even more space, and it also gives your wardrobe a sense of unity.
+Use thinner hangers to hang your clothes as this will give you more room and your wardrobe a sense of unity.
 Utilise an over the door storage hanger too, and if you have space, a vertical storage organiser will also do wonders.
+Alternatively, you could invest in supply-only fitted wardrobes, which will fit a wardrobe into any area within your room and maximise your capacity for extra clothes, shoes and accessories.

-One of the best ways to get more space in the bedroom is to really maximise the space under the bed.
-Whether it just needs reorganising or you need to create or introduce something to make it work better, utilise the space under your bed and free up some more elsewhere.
+One of the best ways to get more space in the bedroom is to maximise the space under the bed.
+Whether it could just be better organised or you need to introduce something to make it work better, utilise the space under your bed and free up some more elsewhere.
 Use it to store items that you don’t use very often, such as out of season clothes or blankets.

-If you don’t already own underbed storage, then you can either buy a storage bed, buy under bed storage or make it yourself.
+If you don’t already own underbed storage, then you can either buy a storage bed, buy specific under bed storage or make it yourself – maybe adding some castors for ease of access.
 If you’re feeling handy, grab your hammer drill from Anglia Tool Centre and take a look at these free plans from Family Handyman.